 The highest risk of catching a cold and flu in Canada is during the change of season from late fall to winter.
-The holiday season brings along the viral infection and attacks the children and elders with the weakest immune system.
-Millions of Canadians get infected each year and come down with flu in a large number.
+The holiday season brings along a viral infection and attacks the children and elders with the weakest immune system.
+Millions of Canadians get infected each year and come down with the flu in a large number.
 Both cold and flu are highly contagious; if one of the family members gets infected, it passes on to others in the family.
-Unlike the common cold, the flu can cause serious health problems, and people can get sicker with pneumonia, bronchitis, sinus, and ear infections.
+Unlike the common cold, the flu can cause serious health problems, and people can get sicker with pneumonia, bronchitis, and sinus and ear infections.
 While the healthy one experiences the illness for a week or ten days, it can be life-threatening to children and older adults.
 That is why each family member needs to work on their defense system all year to fight against the infection.
-Prevention is the key to avoid getting infected.
+Prevention is the key to avoiding getting infected.

 1. Wash your hands often